 The smart folks at Google recognized the not-so-gracefully aging Universal Analytics and have quietly been working for several years on its modern replacement called Google Analytics 4 (GA4).
 GA4 completely tosses out the technology, dashboards, and even many of the metrics that were in Universal Analytics.
 For example, basic metrics like page views still exist in a capacity, but other less helpful metrics like bounce rate do not have an exact equivalent in GA4.
 This is all related to the fact such metrics are not helpful to understand modern user behavior and better mechanisms that exist today.

 So why all the fuss on switching so soon?

 Google is ripping off the bandaid and we are all along for the ride.
 Starting on July 1, 2023, Universal Analytics will no longer collect new data on your website or app.
 This means you still review your old data already collected, but the platform is effectively dead at that point and you have to start using GA4 at the very latest by that time or you will have gaps in your data.
-Since the data is so different from Universal Analytics and GA4 though, all of the previous historical data and traffic your website has been collecting in Universal Analytics cannot be imported in GA4.
-This is a significant concern since data is not very helpful without context and an appropriate sample size.
+Since the data is so different from Universal Analytics and GA4 though, all of the previous historical data and traffic your website has been collecting in Universal Analytics cannot be imported into GA4.
+This is a significant concern since data is not very helpful without context and appropriate sample size.
 Want to see your website’s performance year over year or last quarter?
 That won’t be easily possible if you haven’t already been collecting that data in GA4 prior to the July 2023 drop dead date.